mureytasroc/pennbook/README.md

 To run the frontend in dev, follow the following steps:

 - cd into the frontend directory
+- run `npm install -g @quasar/cli`
 - run `npm install`
 - run `quasar dev`

-To set up a production environment, you can use our helm chart (`helm/pennbook-chart`) and configuration options for the grafana, prometheus, and spark operator charts, and take a look at `.github/build-and-deploy.yaml` for detailed steps of how our deployment process works.
+To set up a production environment, you can use our helm chart (`helm/pennbook-chart`) and configuration options for the grafana, prometheus, and spark operator charts in `helm`.
+Take a look at `.github/build-and-deploy.yaml` for detailed steps of how our deployment process works.
 Note that secrets are taken from GitHub Actions secrets, in the interest of security.
-We did not have enough time in this project to explore using tools like Terraform for a reproducible description of allocated cloud computing resources, so you will have to setup EKS manually, although this is fairly easy with the eksctl command line tool.
+We did not have enough time in this project to explore using tools like Terraform for a reproducible/declarative specification of cloud computing resources, so you will have to set up EKS manually, although this is fairly easy with the eksctl command line tool.

 ## Declarations